 CONS: I’m grasping at straws by trying to point out any significant con with these bad boys because there are none.
 Maybe they could’ve been a touch crispier and saucier but that’s all I got and I’m admittedly being nitpicky.
 (UPDATE: I’ve since had these again and while they were still good, they were definitely missing the magic I felt the firs time)

 QB COMPARISON: Dan Marino.
 Dude got straight disrespected in 1983 by being just the sixth quarterback selected in the draft.
 He responded by dropping bombs and touchdowns on the league like few else ever did.
 I fancy myself a connoisseur of wings yet never heard of this place until Skurski pointed it out.
 In other words, I disrespected Synder like NFL scouts did Marino.

-IF SYNDER BAR & GRILL PLAYED A FULL NFL SEASON: 12-4.
-They won’t draw a ton of TV ratings but make no mistake about it—they’re winning their division comfortably and competing for a ring every year.
+IF SYNDER BAR & GRILL PLAYED A FULL NFL SEASON: 10-6.
+They won’t draw a ton of TV ratings but make no mistake about it—they’re winning their division comfortably, especially if it’s the NFC east.

 OUTLOOK: I’ve eaten wings at enough places over short periods of time that I rarely get blown away.
 Admittedly perhaps in part due to coming in with relatively low expectations, I’m pretty freegin’ amazed at how good these were.

 Why is the Buffalo wing goer community sleeping on this place?
 They’re exceptionally good—so much in fact they’ll (very) seriously flirt with hitting the top 10 when posting my Fall 2019 Wing Power Rankings soon.